majidsaberi/StructuralBalanceDynamics/README.md

-Please cite the below paper if you use them:
+If you use this repository or any part of its codebase, please cite the following paper:

-> **Saberi, M. et al. (2025). _Empirical Evidence for Structural Balance Theory in Functional Brain Networks._**
+> **Saberi, M. et al. (2025).**
+> *Empirical Evidence for Structural Balance Theory in Functional Brain Networks.*

 ✉️ Contact